Pranamacharya/ecommerce-/README.md

 - POST  : http://localhost:8080/reviews - Create a new review.
 - PUT :  http://localhost:8080/reviews/{reviewId} - Update an existing review by its ID.
 - DELETE  : http://localhost:8080/reviews/{reviewId} - Delete a review by its ID.
+- GET : http://localhost:8080/reviews/{productId}/avg-rating - get avg reviews of a product by product id